teuben/nemo/docs/source/iface.rst

 ~~~~~~~~~~~

 The YAPP interface to the common PGPLOT library is the most used
-interface, and allow one to select from a variety of graphics output
+interface, and allows one to select from a variety of graphics output
 devices without having to recompile the program.

 A graphics device in PGPLOT